 I’ll make a separate page for my favorite trip stories but here’s one.
 I hung out with some National Geographic photographers in southern Iceland one evening and it was a highlight of the trip.
 Those guys were a blast.
 We bonded over Viking beers and a mutual burning hatred of the tour buses.

 Everyone in Iceland hates the tour buses.
-They’re 60-person monstrosities that fly up and down Ring Road, a two-lane road that often has no shoulder, and they go to each scenic spot of interest along the road and dump out a horde of tourists who flood the area.
-The bus pulls up and out pour a bunch of complaining, noisy tourists in pastel collared shirts and fanny packs – mostly Americans.
+They’re 60-seater monstrosities that fly up and down Ring Road, a two-lane road that often has no shoulder, and they go to each scenic spot of interest along the road and dump out a horde of tourists who flood the area.
+The bus – coach, really – pulls up and out pour a bunch of complaining, noisy tourists in pastel collared shirts and fanny packs – mostly Americans.

 Imagine standing by a pristine waterfall in a lush green countryside, quiet other than the distant roar of of falling water and occasional bleating of baby lambs, a bucolic scene brimming with natural beauty, and then comes this giant black tour bus roaring into the parking lot, kicking up gravel and dust and blocking in half the cars.
 A crowd of people depart en masse and shove toward the front, push others out of the way and generally act rude and entitled, take a bunch of pictures for 15 minutes and bitch about the weather, then pile all back on the bus to go ruin the next spot.
 It was that day when I finally, perfectly understood why everyone hates American tourists.